barotto/libRocketDoc/pages/cpp_manual/elements.md

 ### Samples

-Custom XML node handlers are used extensively in the Controls plugin; consult the source for the XMLNodeHandlerDataGrid, XMLNodeHandlerTabSet and XMLNodeHandlerTextArea classes for demonstrations of their use.
+Custom XML node handlers are used extensively in the Controls plugin; consult the source for the `XMLNodeHandlerDataGrid`, `XMLNodeHandlerTabSet` and `XMLNodeHandlerTextArea` classes for demonstrations of their use.